Rent Harper (1966)

 28/09/2022

-Colourful, irreverent update of the pulp crime stories of the '30s.
+Colourful, irreverent update of '30s pulp fiction to the 1960s.
 It's from a novel by Ross Macdonald, but it's essentially the Los Angeles of Raymond Chandler.
-Paul Newman's insubordinate PI Lew Harper is an approximation of Chandler's hero Philip Marlowe.
-The film even starts like The Big Sleep with Harper calling on the mansion of a man worth a hundred million dollars.
+Paul Newman's insubordinate Lew Harper is an approximation of Philip Marlowe.
+The film even starts like The Big Sleep with the detective calling on the mansion of a man worth 100 million dollars.

 The wealthy industrialist has gone missing.
-His wife (Lauren Bacall) wants him back.
-Harper thinks he has been kidnapped and picks up the trail leading from grifter to kook to goofball.
+His wife (Lauren Bacall!) wants him back.
+Harper picks up the trail leading from grifter to kook to goofball.
 From cameo to character actor to special guest star.
 This has a fabulous cast with Shelley Winters standing out as a gluttonous ex-film star and Pamela Tiffin memorable as the missing man's sexy daughter.

 Harper discovers that everyone has a hand in the till, or worse.
 In true Chandler style, only the detective is spotless and even he has to enter the sewer to solve the crime.
 Newman gives a cartoonish performance as the freewheeling hero, continually adopting alter-egos with improvised accents.
 There's a lot of comedy.

 Jack Smight was an inexperienced tv director and this is a mixed bag.
-The photography is attractive, but the film lacks suspense and is a touch long.
-The lively cast gives it energy, especially the star.
-This was William Goldman's debut Hollywood screenplay and he rewards film fans with many references to classic detective films, while leaving us with a souvenir of the far out nonconformism of the mid-sixties.
+The photography is attractive, but the film lacks suspense.
+The lively cast gives it energy.
+This was William Goldman's debut Hollywood screenplay and he rewards film buffs with many references to classic detective films, while leaving us with a souvenir of the far out nonconformism of the mid-sixties.

 0 out of 0 members found this review helpful.